Genus-zero $r$-spin theory: The -spin cohomological field theory

-In this case we say $\vec m$ is \emph{numerical}.
-This is the case when $\widetilde W_r(\vec m)$ is a zero-dimensional cycle on $\Mbar_{0,n}^r(\vec w)$; in general, $\widetilde W_r(\vec m)$ is a cycle of dimension $\frac{1}{r}((n-2)(r+1)-\sum_im_i$). \begin{remark} In light of Remark \ref{rem:GenusZeroForget}, it is convenient --- and essentially equivalent --- to work instead with the pushforward $W_r(\vec m)=\rho_*\widetilde W_r(\vec m)$ of $\widetilde W_r(\vec m)$ along the (bijective) forgetful map $\rho:\Mbar_{0,n}^r(\vec m)\to\Mbar_{0,n}.$ \end{remark} \begin{rmk} The Witten bundle, Witten class, and $r$-spin invariants may also be defined in higher genus; we briefly mention some of the history.
-Jarvis, Kimura and Vaintrob first gave a collection of axioms for --- but not a construction of --- a \emph{virtual $r$-spin class}, as a collection of cohomology classes on each boundary stratum of each moduli space of $r$-spin curves \cite[Def.
+\begin{rmk} The Witten bundle, Witten class, and $r$-spin invariants may also be defined in higher genus; we briefly mention some of the history.
+Jarvis, Kimura and Vaintrob first gave a collection of axioms for---but not a construction of---a \emph{virtual $r$-spin class}, as a collection of cohomology classes on each boundary stratum of each moduli space $\Mbar_{g,n}^r(\vec m)$ of $r$-spin curves \cite[Def.
 4.1]{JKV01}.
-They proved that any virtual $r$-spin class defines a \emph{cohomological field theory (CohFT)} (see Section \ref{sec:RSpinProperties}) by pushing forward to $\Mbar_{g,n}$, and also that any virtual $r$-spin class agrees with the Witten class defined above in genus zero (Remark 4.2.4 of loc. cit.).
+They proved that any virtual $r$-spin class defines a \emph{cohomological field theory (CohFT)} (see Section \ref{sec:RSpinProperties}) by pushing forward to $\Mbar_{g,n}$, and also that any virtual $r$-spin class agrees with the Witten class defined above in genus zero \cite[Rem.
+4.2.4]{JKV01}.

 In \cite[Sec.
 1.3]{Witten}, Witten had earlier outlined an analytic construction of $r$-spin invariants.
 Fan, Jarvis, and Ruan \cite{FJR11,FJR13} carried out and generalized this construction, and proved it defines a virtual $r$-spin class in the sense of \cite{JKV01}.
 As desired in \cite[Rem.
 4.2.5]{JKV01}, an algebraic construction soon followed, constructed by Polishchuk and Vaintrob \cite{PV11} using matrix factorizations, which has been generalised to enumerative theories associated to general gauged linear sigma models \cite{CFGKS18, FK20}. \end{rmk}